pyeventsourcing/eventsourcing/README.md

 ### Performance results

-By matching the consistency boundary to the needs of the use case, application commands can performance faster.
+By matching the consistency boundary to the needs of the use case, application commands can execute faster.
 Needless conflicts can also be avoided.
 The table below shows duration times for the tests above.